 For Laurie, it is the taking of a innocent human life.
-For Charlie, it is something prevented by force.
+For Charlie, it is the forceful violation of bodily autonomy.

 And there we have it: those two (empirical) beliefs about what abortion is can only be reconciled if, for Charlie, abortion isn’t the taking of an innocent human life, since he would agree with Laurie that the taking of an innocent human life is wrong.
 It’s just not one of his premises when it comes to assessing the rightness or wrongness of abortion, because for him, that’s not what’s going on here.